hypermine-bc/training-resources/README.md

 - Concept of Oracles

-## What will you learn at the end of this course?
+## What will you learn?

-- Understand Blockchain in general
+- Understanding core concept of Blockchain
-- Concepts of cryptocurrency and token
+- Concepts of cryptocurrency, token, wallet
-- Concepts of cryptography
+- Baisc concepts of cryptography
+- Understanding concepts of dApps and smart contracts
-- Understand Aeternity and its ecosystem
+- Understand Aeternity Blockchain and its ecosystem
-- Understanding concepts of state channels, oracles, off chain transactions etc.
+- Baisc concepts of state channels, oracles, off chain transactions etc.